lbernick/pt_server/README.md

 uvicorn main:app --reload
 ```

-The server will start at `http://localhost:8000`
+The server will start at `http://localhost:8000`.
+The `--reload` option enables auto-reload on code changes.
+If you want to connect to the server from your phone (e.g. using the Expo Go app), you must run the server with `--host 0.0.0.0`.

 ## API Documentation